magnus8672/feddit/README.md

 # feddit
-feddit: A Simple Python tool to Fetch videos from Reddit.
+feddit.py: A Simple Python tool to Fetch videos from Reddit.

 Edit feddit.ini to specify file system locations where you have saved ffmpeg.exe, and where to process and store media.
 Choose a subreddit to pull videos from, and specify how many pages to browse through.